JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 delighted,” says he, “to send the Professor my card, if you will oblige me by mentioning his present address.”

-“His present address, sir, is THE GRAVE,” says Mrs. Threadgall, suddenly losing her temper, and speaking with an emphasis and fury that made the glasses ring again.
+“His present address, sir, is _The Grave_,” says Mrs. Threadgall, suddenly losing her temper, and speaking with an emphasis and fury that made the glasses ring again.
 “The Professor has been dead these ten years.”